Types of Elastic + How to Sew with Elastic

 Braided Elastic - Ideal for Swimsuits and Inside Casings

-Braided elastic is ideal for casings, such as inside sleeve hems or swimsuits.
+- Braided elastic is ideal for projects with casings, such as inside sleeve hems or swimsuits.

 Knit Elastic - Ideal for General Clothing